GET GOLF READY

-A combination of research from a collection of leading coaches (both domestic and international) and sport science experts around the world were utilized to write the LTPDmodels (Golf Canada released version 2.0 in 2015).
+A combination of research from a collection of leading coaches (both domestic and international) and sport science experts around the world was utilized to write the LTPD models (Golf Canada released version 2.0 in 2015).
 The framework is sport-science supported and based on the best data and research available.
 Our work is also based on the work of Canadian sport scientists such as Dr.Stephen Norris and Dr. Istvan Balyi, who focus on key, common principles of individual development, which many sports organizations consider best practice in long-term planning for athletes.

 What will this mean for your child?

 During your child’s first few years of golf, the emphasis will be on physical literacy.
-Time should be spent learning the ABC’s of athleticism (Agility, Balance, Coordination and Speed) to teach them how to control his/her own bodies.
+Time should be spent learning the ABC’s of athleticism (Agility, Balance, Coordination, and Speed) to teach them how to control his/her own bodies.
 For this reason, your child may take part in exercises that do not look relevant to golf but are supporting their development.
 Games and other sports will teach your child to throw the ball (basic hitting actions), catch it (hand-eye coordination), and run properly.
-At each stage the child will be trained in the optimal systems and programs to maximize his/her potential as a golfer and as a long-term participant in sport.
+At each stage, the child will be trained in the optimal systems and programs to maximize his/her potential as a golfer and as a long-term participant in sport.

 What has this got to do with golf?

-Golf Canada is looking to provide children with all skills needed to take part in physical activity throughout their lives.
+Golf Canada is looking to provide children with all the skills needed to take part in physical activity throughout their lives.

 Research has also shown that it is during childhood that people are best at learning physical skills.
-For this reason we are advising coaches and parents to teach transferable skills first that will allow your child to become proficient in a number of different sports and therefore increase their chances of being physically active throughout their lifetime.
+For this reason, we are advising coaches and parents to teach transferable skills first that will allow your child to become proficient in a number of different sports and therefore increase their chances of being physically active throughout their lifetime.

 Who else is using LTPD?